Incogdino/pdfix/docs/contents/typicalWorkflow.md

 This section tells you how PDFix is typically used.

-PDFix is not meant to be used as a standalone tool.
-It should be used to complement other document tools.
-For instance, a pdf viewer like Adobe Acrobat should be used alongside PDFix to view and determine the pages to remove.
+As PDFix does not come with an inbuilt pdf viewer, it is not possible to view the content of the pdf to modify just by using PDFix.
+Instead, it should be complemented with a pdf viewer like Adobe Acrobat to view and determine the pages to edit if a visual is required.

-This is what a typical workflow for PDFix may look like for removing some pages off a pdf file:
+This is what a typical workflow for PDFix may look like for [removing some pages](./commands.md#remove-pages-from-a-pdf-file-removepages) from a pdf file:

 1. Open the pdf file in a pdf viewer such as Adobe Acrobat or your browser